hraftery/slackclipper/README.md

     pip install slackclipper

-This will install the `slackclipper` library for advanced use within Slack, but also installs a convenience executable by the same name, so you can run it directly from the command line.
+This will install the `slackclipper` library for advanced use within Python, but also installs a convenience executable by the same name, so you can run it directly from the command line.

 # Usage